Two, Three, or Five Days-A-Week Preschool

 Each child has a binder.
 The teacher updates it.
 The collection is a digest: pictures, quotes, artwork, and writing samples.
 Milestones of growth and development documented.
 The portfolio follows a child as they move up to older rooms.
 At the end of a Stonebrook Day School experience, the portfolio is yours to keep.
 A record of your child’s progress through the years.

-The physical outdoor environment provides a special stage for action and can stimulate children’s play, learning, and physical activity.
-The Natural Playscape and Stonebrook Forest in addition to functioning as an outdoor classrooms, fosters informed stewardship of the environment in children by highlighting the connection between people and the natural world.
-Stonebrook Day School’s classroom garden offers a unique and wonderful learning experience for curious young minds.
+Our outdoor environments provide a unique stage for action.
+Stimulating play, learning, and physical activity.
+The Natural Playscape and Stonebrook Forest function as outdoor classrooms and free play areas.
+We stress informed stewardship of the environment with students.
+We underscore connections with the natural world.
+Stonebrook Day School’s garden offers a unique and enjoyable learning experience for curious young minds.

-Nutritional requirements are a big part of our preschool program.
-Healthy, balanced meals are provided for all Preschool and Pre-K children.
-All meals and snacks served by our Bright Day Cafe are peanut-free.
-We provide fresh fruits and vegetables, a protein, dairy, and whole grains.
+Nutritional requirements are a big part of our preschool program — healthy, balanced meals provided for Preschool and Pre-K children.
+All meals and snacks served from our Bright Day Cafe.
+Peanut-free.
+We offer fruits and vegetables, a protein, dairy, and whole grains.
 Nutritional Foods that children love to eat!
-Children with special dietary needs are welcomed.
+Children with special dietary needs welcomed.

 We believe that families are children’s first teachers.
-Active participation with parents is required.
-Family conferences, classroom blogs, parent volunteer days, monthly newsletters, special fun events, Facebook, Pinterest, and Twitter are just a few of the ways we stay connected with Stonebrook families.
+Active involvement is required.
+There are family conferences, classroom blogs, parent volunteer days, monthly newsletters, and special fun events.
+Facebook, Pinterest, and Twitter are just a few of the ways we stay connected with our families.